 Permission to rest, to taste pleasure, to read and putter and lower all the expectations and judgments I so easily heap upon myself.
 Telling the truth about feeling incredibly frustrated at the constant limitations in my life and about the fear, the longing, the anger, the jealousy, and the deep well of sorrow that are a quotidian part of my life right now.

 I want to tell the truth about it all.

 I turned 49 two weeks ago and chose a new mantra for my birthday year, as is my habit.
 This year what came up for me was the phrase “tell the truth.”

 I have always valued honesty, integrity, and authenticity and these past years have learned to tell the truth, to myself first and foremost, about who I am and what I want and need.
 About all my strength and struggle.
 I’ve learned to walk inside my story bravely, loving myself well as I go.

 I recognize though that I’m being called deeper into this work on many fronts – into a new depth and practice and vulnerability of truth-telling and using my voice than ever before.
 I welcome the growth though I have enough life experience to know that it won’t all feel comfortable and pretty.

 In fact, these past months what truth-telling often looks and feels like is living bravely in the midst of regular panic attacks and fear about losing another child and wondering if life will ever feel beautiful and safe again.

-Telling the truth feels like freedom to me – it feels like saying yes to life unshackled.
+Telling the truth feels like freedom and breath to me – it feels like saying yes to life unshackled.